J. Tyson Casey

 Biography

-In addition to his professional work, Tyson is a dedicated Kado practitioner, avid science fiction reader, and continual learner.
+In addition to his professional work, Tyson is a dedicated Zen practitioner, avid science fiction reader, and continual learner.
 He lives on sandy loam land in the unceded, ancestral terrain of the Yokuts, within the municipality of Fresno, CA with his spouse and their lionhead rabbits.